DesignLedDublin/dailyplate/README.md

 # Daily Plate

-Colour Theory is an interactive quiz designed to teach people about calories.
-It features a quiz testing user's knowledge of the calorie content in foods as well as a calorie calculator designed to enable users to calorie cycle effectively through a week.  [here](https://designleddublin.github.io/ColourTheory/index.html)
+Daily Plate is an interactive quiz designed to teach people about calories.
+It features a quiz testing user's knowledge of the calorie content in well known foods.  [here](https://designleddublin.github.io/dailyplate/)

 ![Mockup](/assets/Readme%20Images/All-devices.webp)